Xheldon/prosemirror-cn-website/README.md

 1. 本项目 CI 有两种触发方式：手动触发和每周检查一次。
 2. ci 可能会修改 dict 目录中的文件，以及新产生 index.html 覆盖 public 中的同路径同名文件。
 3. ci 会将修改再次提交到本仓库中，以触发 Vercel 的更新，因此本仓库不能通过 Merge 触发。

-# English

-## Prosemirror Chinese Documentation

-1. Based on Azure GPT-4o-128k + manual correction translation.
-2. Comments are manually added.

-## PR Instructions

-1. Only need to maintain the index.json files in the dict directory; if you feel the translation is incorrect, feel free to submit a PR.
-2. Modify \_translate in index.json as needed.
-3. \_translate is the translated content, and \_note is your understanding of it as an annotation.\_note field supports HTML format and will be directly rendered below the original text.

-## CI Steps

-1. Pull from the original repository Prosemirror/website, compare with last-commit.txt; if there are updates, proceed to the next step; if not, interrupt CI.
-2. cd into website, follow instructions from the original repository: after `npm i` + `make`, various index.html files will be built in the publish directory.
-3. After running `npm i` in root directory, run index.js to query dictionary files (index.json) in dict directories that match paths with those under public for Chinese replacement; if fields aren't found, perform AI translation and update dictionary.
-4. Move public directory within website up one level into docs directory and push remotely to trigger Vercel's build update.

-## Local Build Instructions

-1. Follow above CI steps until reaching third step
-2. cd into website and run `npm run devserver -- --port 8888`; then open port 8888 for viewing—if everything looks good execute fourth step of above CI process.

-## Notes To Prevent Future Forgetfulness On My Part

-1. This project's CI can be triggered two ways: manually or via weekly checks once per week 2.CI may modify files within dict directories along with generating new index.htmls overwriting same-path/same-name ones inside public
-   3.CI commits modifications back into this repo triggering Vercel updates hence merges cannot trigger here